Notable Streets and County Highways in Lauderdale County, Mississippi

 Notes: This road generally serves as a connector/minor-arterial through the northern sections of Meridian.
 Much of it is two lanes.
 There are a few three-lane sections, and the section between 35th Ave and MS 493, the most recent section, is striped for five lanes (two each way plus center turn lane).

 The section between MS 493 and MS 39 cries out for improvements.
-This is the busiest part of North Hills Street, averaging 15,000 vehicles a day on only a 2 lane road.
+This is the second-busiest part of North Hills Street, averaging 18,000 vehicles a day on only a 2 lane road.
 There ARE a few left turn lanes, at MS 493, MS 39, and Country Club Blvd, but overall the road is very inadequate for the amount of traffic on it.
 Rebuilding the road will be difficult as well, as it is very hilly with numerous trees and driveways.
 A lot of new ROW would also have to be taken.
 Another thing compounding the problem is a lack of alternate routes, so even if they DID manage to get the ROW and funding to upgrade this section, there's really nowhere else for the traffic to go.

-One possible solution, which has presented itself on the MDOT Functional Classification map, is for a bypass, which would be an extension of Federal-Aid Route 9440, from near State Blvd to east of MS 39, and about 1/4 to 1/2 mile north of existing North Hills St. Given that much of that area is residential development, this rerouting does not look likely.
+One other possible solution, which has presented itself on the MDOT Functional Classification map, is for a bypass, which would be an extension of Federal-Aid Route 9440, from near State Blvd to east of MS 39, and about 1/4 to 1/2 mile north of existing North Hills St. Given that much of that area is residential development, this rerouting does not look likely.

 An extension to the southwest, from MS 19 to the I-20/59 junction, is proposed as Federal-Aid Route 9439.